AlexCeleste/bOGL-2/Docs/bOGL.md

 * **[Draw2D](Draw2D.md)** provides commands for 2D graphics drawing, including text, images, and graphics primitives like lines and boxes. `Draw2D` uses OpenGL to provide hardware-accelerated drawing in the same context as bOGL's 3D graphics, giving access to very fast rotation and transparency with 2D graphics. `Draw2D` is loosely based on the `Draw3D` library for Blitz3D, and is also similar (in terms of what it does) to `Max2D` for BlitzMax.
 * **[3DAction](3DAction.md)** provides commands for declaratively creating "actions" and firing them on entities in an event-based way.
 This centralizes your movement code, and allows you to not bother writing tedious boilerplate like simple `MoveEntity` commands.
 You can set entities to follow other entities, command them to move by a vector or to a position over the next *N* frames, receive updates when actions are completed, and so on, so that your game can be structured as an elegant event/trigger system.

 Other official addons may follow.
-A 2D physics addon is currently in development and will hopefully join the other official addons as part of the official distribution soon.
+A 3D collision detection addon is currently in development and will hopefully join the other official addons as part of the official distribution soon.

 The official addons have their own API documentation files, named after each addon (e.g. see `MeshLoader.md` in this folder for documentation on the `MeshLoader` addon).